|Performing Lecturer||Timo Himmelsbach|

 |Human- Computer Interaction, Avatars||

-For this seminar paper, the student should conduct a structured literature review to provide an overview of the unintended social and psychological consequences of avatar use in online gaming.
+For this seminar paper, the student should conduct a structured literature review to provide an overview of the unintended social and psychological consequences of mismatches between online and offline identity.
 In addition, the student is expected to outline which theoretical perspectives have been used by previous studies to understand the relationship between avatar use and the identified negative consequences.